0xDBFB7/ionprinter/documents/log/cathode_description.md

 Contrary to standard vacuum tubes, we don't actually care about cathode lifespan very much; cathodes can be a cheap consumable.

+[^10]

+> The cathodes can be made to give usable
+> emission in demountable systems by increasing their temperature (thus shortening the life very considerably)

 ***